tdviet/fedcloudclient/docs/usage.rst

 for Openstack commands.

 The default protocol is *"openid"*.
 Users can change default protocol via option *"--checkin-protocol"*.
-However, sites may have protocol fixedly defined in site configuration, e.g. *"oidc"* for RECAS-BARI.
+However, sites may have protocol fixedly defined in site configuration, e.g. *"oidc"* for INFN-CLOUD-BARI.

 Environment variables
 *********************